cerner/fhir.cerner.com/content/smart.md

 ### Browser Requirement ###

 Apps should be designed to work in any browser for best user experience.
 For provider facing apps that run on the *Cerner Millennium* platform, Cerner currently supports only the embedded Internet Explorer browser (IE) at the moment.
+The embedded browser control that we use is [IWebBrowser2 C++ interface](https://msdn.microsoft.com/en-us/library/aa752127(v=vs.85).aspx) by Microsoft.
 The minimum-supported embedded browser is IE 10.
+Apps *must* be designed to work with IE 10.
 The latest supported browser varies based on the version of the browser that is currently installed on the device.

+### Single Sign On (SSO) ###

+Cerner understands that it's counter-intuitive to prompt the user for their credential when launching a SMART application within *PowerChart*, where the user is already logged into the system.
+With that in mind, we designed the system to provide a good SSO experience for the users when any SMART application is launched within *PowerChart*.
+As a developer, you can help us give the users the best experience possible by following the following guideline when developing your apps to be embedded within *PowerChart*.

+- Due to technical limitations (see 'No Shared Cookies' section below), apps should use the same embedded browser (no pop-up) to authorize and launch when embedded in *PowerChart*.
+We still recommend using a pop-up for authorization and authentication in other workflows outside of *PowerChart*.

+### Embedded Browser Control ###

+There have been a lot of questions and interests around what embedded browser control Cerner's implementation uses.
+In this section, you'll learn more about the embedded browser control.
+The actual browser control that we use is [IWebBrowser2 C++ interface](https://msdn.microsoft.com/en-us/library/aa752127(v=vs.85).aspx) by Microsoft.
+Please take a look at the documentation for more information.
+With this embedded browser control, there are some limitations compared to the stand-alone IE browser.
+See below for these limitations.

+#### No Shared Cookies ####

+If your app uses a pop-up window for the authorization flow to allow users to authenticate with the system, that is fine for web and stand-alone apps.
+However, if the app is going to be embedded within *PowerChart*, browser cookies will *NOT* be shared between the embedded browser and the newly pop-up browser window.
+What does this mean?
+It means that single-sign-on (SSO) will not work; the user would need to manually type in their credential when prompted, which is not the best experience for the users.
+It's best to perform all navigations and redirects using the embedded browser without needing to pop-up a new browser while embedding in *PowerChart*.
+To learn more about the technical details of IE inner workings, please visit this [page](https://blogs.msdn.microsoft.com/ie/2008/03/11/ie8-and-loosely-coupled-ie-lcie/) and this [page](https://blogs.msdn.microsoft.com/ie/2010/03/04/tab-isolation/).

+#### HTML5 Session Storage ####

+With the introduction of HTML5, [sessionStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) is a good way to persist data within a browser's session.
+If your app is going to be embedded within *PowerChart*, we do *NOT* recommend using `sessionStorage`.
+The reason is because due to our technical implementation of the embedded browser, the session is not sandboxed to per "tab" like the documentation states.
+With our implementation of the embedded browser, the session is shared across all instances of the embedded browser.
+This in turn, would leak the session to other "tabs".

+#### Embedded in *PowerChart*? ####

+If I want to flex my app based on where it's being loaded, how do I programmatically determine when my app is embedded within *PowerChart*?
+Good question!
+Check out this [method](https://github.com/cerner/fhir-client-cerner-additions/blob/master/src/js/utils.js#L14) which checks for certain conditions to exist and determine if the app is loaded within PowerChart or not.

 ### HTML5 DOCTYPE ###